mircealungu/mircea/notes/What's in a Click?.md

 *Any other feature by any other name would be as complicated*

+*People fall in love with ideas because ideas never fight back.
+Execution does.
+It exposes your blind spots, your patience, your habits and your excuses.
+Most founders learn more from the first week of doing than the first year of imagining.* ([tweet](https://x.com/hnshah/status/1998474486149165231?s=20), by Hitesh Shah)

 You think, requirements are simple: I wants system that allows me to click on a word on a website, get a translation, save it to the database with the time when it was requested; allow the learner to practice the words with exercises based on the past contexts in which they encountered them.

 What could be so hard?